 Pelvic pain due to trigger points is often associated with painful sexual intercourse.
 Many people have difficulty with penetration and benefit from the use of vaginal dilators, also referred to as vaginal trainers.
 Intimate Rose’s Vaginal Dilators for vaginismus are available in eight sizes to help you reach your goals.

-Use the wand as often as needed to massage and relax a tight pelvic floor.
-For the general maintenance of your pelvic floor training, couple use of the Pelvic Wand with a 15-minute breathing and vaginal trainer practice up to 3 times per week for 3 to 4 weeks.
+For the general maintenance of your pelvic floor training, couple use of the massage tool of choice with a 15-minute breathing and vaginal trainer practice up to 3 times per week for 3 to 4 weeks.
 Doing this will help set muscle memory in place.
 Your health care provider may also give you a specific maintenance plan, as well.
 You may find that once you have trained your body and no longer experience pain with vaginal penetration, you no longer need to practice with your trainer.

 Additional Resources